mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 In the context of my study the role of forllowing design features of the learning environment bear greater exploration.

-- how the use of GDPs helped the development of repertoires?
-Not sure
+- the use of GDPs in the development of new  repertoires?
 - the role playtesting in development of relational agency
 - analysis of additional activities helping the development of learner identities

-The following section explore - HOW REPERTOIRES CAN BE ENCOURAGED.

-MOVE - NATURE OF TRANSFORMATION .
-Thus transformation is happening here but not in a revolutionary way.
-It is more of a blend of practices.
-In my data this happens in vignette data we can see elements of personal interest of young people, of home education collaborative work patterns, and of practices introduced by the facilitator from professional and educational contexts.

 While the data in the last chapter address aspects / elements of repertoires which incorporated GDPs, this chapter widens the focus of data examined to include other element of practices which help participants incorporated home repertoires as an inclusive practice.
-For example, the role of play as leading activity is explored by Gutierrez [gutierrez_learning_2019-1] to facilitate movement between sites of learning, an analysis on the role of playtesting and an emerging form of playful playtesting follows.

-#### Use of GDPs in supporting social and cultural repertoires of practice

-I propose that the evolving idioculture, playtesting in particular, has been crucial to the development of this design.
-The learning design sprang from emergent activities.

-Not only the cultural uses of GDPs, but other processes (DO i ACTUALLY HAVE ANY OF THESE IN EVIDENCE? )

-As such, the nature and process of this community evolution merits exploration.

-I observed an evolution of the form and function of playtesting by young participants as an expression of agency by participants.
-The link to maker types here exists especially in social makers, glitchers and magpies.

-One GDPs are identifies as a useful tactic of navigation and as a bridging strategy to wider repertoires, then this can inform process of supporting the development participants to assemble their own repertoires of practice in this new setting.

-#### Playtesting as a suitable medium (third space)

-As explored in the literature review, playtesting is a process common to game making which corresponds to the evaluation phase of design thinking cycles and the process of user testing in HCI [@fullerton_game_2018].

-IS THIS NEEDED.
-Given the social nature of the learning environment with extensive periods of time being spent in playtesting, the sum of these emerging repertoires can be framed as a development of a game making idioculture [].

-In this section, I recall data to describe some of the emerging playtesting behaviours of participants in relation to the introduced learning design.

-##### Playful playtesting

-Some children added additional playful elements to playtesting.
-Some in particular brought a physicality to the process.

-See Appendix.playtestingtypes

-The process of play testing as a cultural process is explored in more depth now.

-#### The importance of, and activities which,  supporting identity development in the design / field
+#### Exploring design features which support identity development in the emerging game making community

-Stone and colleagues [@stone_problem_2007-2] underline the importance of "opportunities to transform learner identities needed for zones of competency" as something that can and should be designed into inclusive learning environments (focusing on goal development).
+The relationship between developing effective repertoires and the affective relationship to the activity relies on the participants being able to identify with the ongoing activity   thus informing a processes of inclusion.

+The concept of hybridity as a way of recognising and deploying diversity of medational tactics and resources in learning contexts [@gutierrez_rethinking_1999] is relevant to this research as a pathway into an exploration of the competing alternate goals within the overall motivation of making a game to share, and component goals of implementing GDPs to do this.

+In a similar vein, drawing on Barron's helping roles [@barron_parents_2009], Roque [@roque_family_2016; @roque_im_2016] employed supporting faciliators to highlight and celebrate the helping processes parents used to support children in a making environment.

 The examples of the previous chapter, particularly in the cultural plane show the value and means of developing participant identities.

-This aligns with in 5D, Gutierrez, and extends the research in the area of non-formal exploration of tech by providing a guiding framework using design patterns.
+and extends the research in the area of non-formal exploration of tech by providing a guiding framework using design patterns.

 Example of alignment.